harness/developer-hub/docs/service-reliability-management/howtos-service-reliability-management/change-impact-analysis/change-impact-analysis-changes-dash-board.md

 ---
 title: Changes dashboard
-description: Get a quick overview of all the change events.
+description: Get an overview of all change events.
 sidebar_position: 30
 ---

 The Changes dashboard provides a quick overview of change events from multiple change sources.
 A change source is a system that generates change events whenever a change is recorded.
 Change events are grouped in one location, enabling you to see how a certain change affects the rest of the system.